hartwigmedical/hmftools/serve/README.md

 ### Gene checking

 Evidence that is defined on a gene-level is checked to make sure that the gene exists in Hartwig's definition of the exome.
 If a gene does not exist in Hartwig's exome definition the evidence is ignored.
+For more information about Hartwig's definition of the exome, see [HMF Gene Utils](../gene-utils/README.md).

 For fusions, genes are permitted that can exist in the context of a fusion pair (eg @IG genes).